ryantd42/NY-Legislative-Git/2023/S3614E-2023/bill.md

  State Teachers' Retirement System.
 I am a member of the American Academy of Actuaries and I meet the  Qualification  Standards  of  the  American Academy of Actuaries to render the actuarial opinion contained herein.
+  FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
+  SUMMARY  OF  BILL:  This proposed legislation as it relates to the New York City Retirement Systems and  Pension  Funds  (NYCRS),  would  amend Section 613 of the Retirement and Social Security Law (RSSL) to increase the salary bands used to determine contribution rates for Tier 6 members of the New York City Employees' Retirement System (NYCERS), the New York City  Teachers'  Retirement System (NYCTRS), and the New York City Board of Education Retirement System (BERS).
+  Effective Date: Upon enactment.
+  IMPACT ON MEMBER CONTRIBUTIONS: Currently, Tier 6 members  of  NYCERS, NYCTRS,  and  BERS  are generally required to make Basic Member Contrib- utions (BMC) ranging from 3% to 6% of annual wages, determined by  wages for a prior defined period.
+  Under the proposed legislation, the salary bands used to determine BMC would  be  1) increased by specified amounts as shown in the table below on January 1, 2024, and  2)  increased  by  the  prior  calendar  year's increase in consumer price index (CPI).
+The increase due to CPI starting on January 1, 2025, and every year thereafter, is not to exceed 3%.
+  The  result  of an increase in Tier 6 salary bands would be an overall decrease in employee contribution rates.

+  Contribution  New Salary Band as of
+  Rate  Current Salary Band  January 1, 2024
+  3.00%  $45,000 or less  $50,000 or less
+  3.50%  $45,001 up to $55,000  $50,001 up to $60,000
+  4.50%  $55,001 up to $75,000  $60,001 up to $80,000
+  5.75%  $75,001 up to $100,000  $80,001 up to $105,000
+  6.00%  Greater than $100,000  Greater than $105,000
+ S. 3614--B  13

+  FINANCIAL IMPACT: Based on the census data and the  actuarial  assump- tions  and  methods  described  herein,  the  enactment of this proposed legislation would result in an initial increase in the present value  of future  employer  contributions  of  approximately  $174.8  million  for NYCERS,  $84.3 million for NYCTRS, and $14.3 million for BERS, resulting in a total increase of approximately $273.4 million for NYCRS.
+  The  financial  impact  will  increase  as  the  impacted  population increases  over  time.
+The  estimate of the increase in annual employer contributions for Fiscal Years 2024 through 2028 are shown in the  table below.

+  Increase in Employer Contributions
+  ($ Millions)
+  Fiscal  NYCERS  NYCTRS  BERS  TOTAL
+  Year
+  2024  $ 15.4  $ 5.9  $ 1.3  $ 22.6*
+  2025  $ 17.7  $ 6.6  $ 1.9  $ 26.2
+  2026  $ 20.3  $ 7.3  $ 2.5  $ 30.1
+  2027  $ 23.2  $ 8.3  $ 3.1  $ 34.6
+  2028  $ 26.3  $ 9.3  $ 3.8  $ 39.4

+  *  The  increase in the employer contributions for Fiscal Year 2024 is estimated to be $16.0 million for New York City and $6.6 million for the other obligors of NYCRS.
+  New Unfunded Accrued Liability (UAL) attributable to  benefit  changes are  generally  amortized  over  the remaining working lifetime of those impacted by the benefit changes.
+The  remaining  working  lifetime  for impacted  Tier  6 members is approximately 16 years for those in NYCERS, 20 years for those in NYCTRS, and 14 years for those in BERS.
+  The increase in UAL for NYCERS was therefore amortized over a  16-year period  (15  payments  under  the  One-Year Lag Methodology) using level dollar payments.
+Under the same methodology the increase in the UAL for NYCTRS and BERS was amortized over 19 and 13 payments, respectively.
+  CENSUS DATA: The estimates presented herein are based  on  the  census data  used  in the June 30, 2022 actuarial valuations of NYCERS, NYCTRS, and BERS to determine the Preliminary Fiscal Year 2024 employer contrib- utions.
+  The table below contains a summary of the census data for active  Tier 6 members in NYCERS, NYCTRS, and BERS as of June 30, 2022.

+  NYCRS  Active  Average  Average  Average
+  Count  Age  Service  Salary
+  NYCERS  77,127  41.9  4.2  $76,100
+  NYCTRS  56,614  37.5  4.6  $77,000
+  BERS  12,264  46.3  3.7  $53,100

+  ACTUARIAL ASSUMPTIONS AND METHODS: The estimates presented herein have been  calculated based on the actuarial assumptions and methods used for the Preliminary Fiscal  Year  2024  employer  contributions  of  NYCERS, NYCTRS, and BERS.
+  New  entrants  were projected to replace the members expected to leave the active population to maintain a steady-state population.
+New entrant demographics were developed based on data for recent new hires and actu- arial judgement.
+  For the purposes of this Fiscal Note, it is assumed that  the  changes would  be  reflected  for  the first time in the June 30, 2022 actuarial
+ S. 3614--B  14

+ valuations of NYCERS,  NYCTRS,  and  BERS  used  to  determine  employer contributions for Fiscal Year 2024.
+  It  has  been  assumed that future increases in the salary bands under this proposed legislation would equal 2.5%, consistent  with  the  long- term CPI inflation rate assumption of 2.5%.
+  RISK  AND  UNCERTAINTY: The costs presented in this Fiscal Note depend highly on the realization of the actuarial assumptions used,  demograph- ics  of  the  impacted population, and other factors such as investment, contribution, and other risks.
+If actual experience deviates from  actu- arial  assumptions,  the  actual costs could differ from those presented herein.
+  Costs are also dependent on the actuarial methods used, and  therefore different actuarial methods could produce different results.
+Quantifying these risks is beyond the scope of this Fiscal Note.
+  Not measured in this Fiscal Note are the following:
+  *  The  initial  additional  administrative  costs  to  implement  the proposed legislation.
+  * Pension costs for future members of NYCERS, NYCTRS, and  BERS  hired on or after 7/1/2026.
+  STATEMENT  OF  ACTUARIAL  OPINION:  I, Marek Tyszkiewicz, am the Chief Actuary for, and independent of, the New York  City  Retirement  Systems and  Pension  Funds.
+I am an Associate of the Society of Actuaries and a Member of the American Academy of Actuaries.
+I am a member of NYCERS but do not believe it impairs my objectivity and I  meet  the  Qualification Standards  of  the American Academy of Actuaries to render the actuarial opinion contained herein.
+To the  best  of  my  knowledge,  the  results contained  herein  have  been  prepared  in  accordance  with  generally accepted actuarial principles and  procedures  and  with  the  Actuarial Standards of Practice issued by the Actuarial Standards Board.
+  FISCAL  NOTE  IDENTIFICATION: This Fiscal Note 2023-34 dated April 18, 2023 was prepared by the Chief Actuary for the New York City  Employees' Retirement  System,  the  New York City Teachers' Retirement System, and the New York City Board of Education Retirement System.
+This estimate is intended for use only during the 2023 Legislative Session.